 Yes.
 You can call the Ticket to Work program at 1-866-968-7842 and verify that LandAjob is a division of NTI which was first approved as an Employment Network in 2006.

-10. Are there any conditions under which I could assign my Ticket to LandAjob, meet my earning targets and still fail to obtain the $10,000 in Work Support Payments?
+10. Are there any conditions under which I could assign my Ticket to LandAjob, meet my earning targets and still fail to obtain over $9,000 in Work Support Payments?

 Yes.
 In order for LandAjob to provide you with Work Support Payments we must collect Ticket Payments for your Ticket from the Social Security Administration.
 The three major reasons that prevent us fom being able to collect full Ticket payments are:

 You fail to send us copies of your pay slips allowing us to prove to Social Security that you are hitting your earnings target.

 - You worked in the 18 months prior to assigning your Ticket to LandAjob and earned more than $770/per month in 2014 and $780 per month in 2015 (this would slightly decrease the payments available from your Ticket).

 - You assigned your Ticket to another organization prior to assigning it to LandAjob and some of the Ticket payments will go to that first EN.